 - What is telehealth?

-- What are NIBIB-funded researchers developing in the area of telehealth to improve biomedical research and medical care?
+- What telehealth and POC technologies are NIBIB-funded researchers developing to improve future healthcare?

 What is telehealth?

-Telehealth is broadly defined as the use of communications technologies to provide and support health care at a distance.
-Telehealth has become a valuable tool for improved health thanks to combined advances in a number of areas including communications, computer science, informatics, and medical technologies.
+Telehealth is broadly defined as the use of communications technologies to provide health care at a distance.
+Telehealth has become a valuable tool thanks to combined advances in communications, computer science, informatics, and medical technologies.

-Teleconsultations allow a physician in a rural area to receive advice from a specialist who may be in a distant location, about patients with special or complex conditions.
+Teleconsultations allow a physician in a remote area to receive advice from a specialist at a distant location about special or complex patient conditions.
 Such consultations can be as simple as a phone call.
-Increasingly, they involve more sophisticated sharing of medical information such as CT, MRI or ultrasound scans.
+Increasingly, they involve sophisticated sharing of medical information such as CT, MRI or ultrasound scans.
 These images can be taken by the local physician, incorporated into an electronic medical record and sent to the specialist for diagnosis and treatment recommendations.

-Remote patient monitoring (RPM) is a technology enabling patients to be monitored outside of conventional clinical settings, such as in the home.
-RPM requires sensors on a device that wirelessly transmits or stores physiological data for review by a health professional.
-Incorporating RPM into chronic disease measurement can significantly improve an individual’s quality of life, particularly when patients are managing complex processes, such as home hemodialysis.
-For example, in diabetes management, the real-time transmission of blood glucose and blood pressure readings enables immediate alerts for patients and healthcare providers to intervene when needed and avoid acute events and hospitalizations.
+Remote patient monitoring (RPM) enables patient monitoring outside of clinical settings, such as in the home.
+Patients use or wear sensors that wirelessly collect and transmit physiological data to health professionals.
+RPM can significantly improve an individual’s quality of life.
+For example, in diabetes management, the real-time transmission of blood glucose readings enables healthcare providers to intervene when needed and avoid acute events and hospitalizations.